 by suspected Al-Shabaab militiamen.

-survived by a wife and daughter.
+Mohamed is survived by a wife and daughter.